lkmill/snapback/README.md

 ## Install

-It is highly recommended to use NPM and a bundler like browserify, webpack or lasso.
+It is highly recommended to use NPM and a bundler like rollup, browserify, webpack or lasso.

 ```